unoplatform/workshops/simple-calc/modules/Getting Started/README.md

 # Getting Started

 Uno Platform provides a multi-platform solution for building native apps for iOS, Android, Windows, macOS, Web, as well as Linux.
 This module will walk you through the process of getting started with Uno Platform.
-For additional information, make sure to check out this [Getting Started documentation] (https://aka.platform.uno/get-started).
+For additional information, make sure to check out this [Getting Started documentation](https://aka.platform.uno/get-started).

 ## Setting up the Environment